mathrack/CS-fluid-solid/README.md

 The present data and the associated source code are freely available under the GNU GPL v3 licence.
+They correspond to the paper entitled *A Correlation for the Discontinuity of the Temperature Variance Dissipation Rate at the Fluid-Solid Interface in Turbulent Channel Flows* we have published in the journal [Flow, Turbulence and Combustion](https://doi.org/10.1007/s10494-019-00008-0).

 # Direct access to our LES results (Microsoft Excel files)